Elevenblack/TableBookings_Widget/readme.md

 Here it comes.

-It should be easy to add just place this code before the </body> tag and it should add the button and make the thing work.
+It should be easy to add just place this code before the &lt;/body&rt; tag and it should add the button and make the thing work.

-<pre><code>
 	<script type="text/javascript">
 	    var _lopts = _lopts || [];
 	        _lopts.domain = 'http://localhost';